Why Tendon Pain After 40 Isn’t “Just Hormones” — And What Your Body Actually Needs to Repair

 Think:

-If you’re looking for an easy, targeted way to begin, I personally like using wrap-style red light devices for joints and tendons.
+If you’re looking for an easy way to start, wrap-style devices tend to work well for joints and tendons.

 They allow you to:

-One option I’ve found to be both accessible and effective is a flexible red light therapy belt like this one:
+One option I’ve found both practical and effective is a flexible red light therapy belt:

-Red light therapy isn’t a replacement for everything else.
+Red light therapy is not a replacement for everything else.

 Because healing is never just one pathway.